dellemc-hpc-ai/yolo_demo/README.md

 Note: If you have more than one webcam, please either use the webcam linked ``video0`` or alter the ``run-yolo.sh`` bash script which mounts to the docker volume to your preferred webcam.

 ### Congrats, you made it.
 You must be able to see the demo run!

+The container is hosted on Dockerhub at : https://hub.docker.com/r/dellemchpcai/yolo_demo